Manchin and Murkowski endorse each other during joint interview - KESQ

 He said he’s talked to Schumer in recent days “about that and everything.”

 “No way, shape or form will (Senate Minority Leader) Mitch McConnell or Chuck Schumer not support their caucus.
-It just doesn’t happen,” he said, suggesting that the majority leader may be avoiding the topic to make other members of his party happy.
+It just doesn’t happen,” he said, noting that he has faced primary challenges throughout his political career stretching back to 1982.

 Manchin also spoke to the importance of bipartisanship, telling Tapper, “I don’t think politics was designed to be comfortable, but it sure as heck wasn’t designed to be miserable.”

-Note: CLARIFICATION: This story has been updated to better reflect Manchin’s position on potential primary challenges.